mdmtk/docs/edge/source/guide/xml/queries.md

 * CSP Attributes
 * Grouping Queries

-> Note: This version of the MDM toolkit provides limited support for query abilities.
-The DSDtoXML tool currently does not support generating the needed query XML.
-Query support will be shown under a given CSP reference within this document if the CSP supports querying it's parameters.
-Below are some generic queries that are available at the framework level.

 ## CSP Query System

 The CSP query system allows a developer to query the MXMS for information about the device and the state of the device.
 CSPs can be queried based off characteristics or parameters.
 Each CSP may or may not support querying of individual parameters and characteristics.
 You will need to check the CSP reference found in this guide to see what querying capabilities it supports.